 - Value Confirmation / Informed Decision Making

-Typically, American Indian art appraisals require an initial consultation to discuss the client’s intended use of the appraisal.
-For insurance, is it needed for estate division, tax purposes, insurance coverage etc. This informs the appraiser of the objective and the approach to be taken.
+The process of developing an appraisal report for American Indian art or fine art begins with an initial consultation to determine the purpose of the report.
 After inspecting the items for quality, condition and identification purposes, research is conducted and data is compiled in order to come to a determination of value within the appropriate marketplace.
-Once the value have been established along with any conditional or assumptive provisos, a report is crafted in accordance to the client’s intended use.
-Verbal opinions of value and / or oral appraisal reports are also available with certain limitations.
+Once the values have been established along with any conditional or assumptive provisos, an extensive report is crafted.
+Verbal opinions of value and / or oral appraisal reports are also available, with certain limitations.

 For federal tax reporting purposes, the IRS requires that appraisals be performed by a qualified appraiser.
 This is someone who has met certain levels of defined competency and knows the established criteria for such appraisals.
 Members of appraisal organizations such as ISA are required to adhere to the Uniform Standards of Professional Appraisal Practice (USPAP), developed by The Appraisal Foundation.

-$175 per hour for inspection, research and report writing, oral reports, verbal opinions of value and consultation.
-50% due at time of inspection.
+$175 per hour for inspection, research, report writing, oral reports, verbal opinions of value and consultation.
+There is a 3 hour minimum.
+A retainer of 50% of the estimated total is required to start an assignment.
 Final payment is due prior to the release of the report.
+The initial consultation is free of charge.

 Court / Legal: